apache/couchdb/src/docs/src/config/auth.rst

     CouchDB server administrators and passwords are not stored in the ``_users`` database, but in the last ``[admins]`` section that CouchDB finds when loading its ini files.
-See :config:intro for details on config file order and behaviour.
+See :ref:`config/intro` for details on config file order and behaviour.
 This file (which could be something like ``/opt/couchdb/etc/local.ini`` or
     ``/opt/couchdb/etc/local.d/10-admins.ini`` when CouchDB is installed from
     packages) should be appropriately secured and readable only by system administrators::

         [admins]